 Copyright and reproductions

 Images may not be reproduced, published or distributed in any format without the permission of Brent Museum and Archives.
 Any items from the collection that are used, following permission being granted, must be credited with the caption “Thanks to Brent Museum and Archives”

-Charges vary depending on use - starting at £6.50 for private non-commercial use, and at £37.50 for commercial use.
+Charges vary depending on use - starting at £7 for private non-commercial use, and at £37.50 for commercial use.
 Discounts may be available for students, registered charities and community groups.
 We will also provide a discount for requests of more than 5 images.
 For any reprographic fee enquiries, please contact firstname.lastname@example.org.

-Should you publish a book using material from our collection, we would be grateful for a copy of the book or programme, or an off-print of the article, where the image is reproduced.
+Should you publish a book using material from our collection, we would be grateful for a copy of the book or programme, or an off-print of the article, to be added to the local studies collection.

-We are not in a position to offer legal advice on the copyright issues relating to private collections such as prints or postcards but will do our best to help with all reprographic enquiries.
+We are not in a position to offer legal advice on copyright issues relating to private collections such as prints or postcards but will do our best to help with all reprographic enquiries.